strukturag/spreed-webrtc/README.md

 support for Websockets.
 Example configuration for Nginx can be found in `doc/NGINX.txt`.

-In addion for real work use one also needs a STUN/TURN server configured with shared secret support.
+In addion for real world use, one also needs a STUN/TURN server configured (with shared secret support).

 See https://code.google.com/p/rfc5766-turn-server/ for a free open source TURN server implementation.
 Make sure to use a recent